Yoga Sequence for Strength

 Quad Strength Poses (8-10 Minutes)

 Ready to power up your legs?
-This yoga sequence for strength includes poses that sculpt quads.
+This strength-focused yoga flow includes poses that sculpt quads.

 Chair Pose (Utkatasana) 🪑